awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 ## How Deleting Customer Master Keys Works<a name="deleting-keys-how-it-works"></a>

+Users who are authorized delete symmetric and asymmetric customer master keys \(CMKs\)\.
+The procedure is the same for both types of CMKs\.

-Because it is destructive and potentially dangerous to delete a customer master key \(CMK\), AWS KMS enforces a waiting period\.
+Because it is destructive and potentially dangerous to delete a CMK, AWS KMS enforces a waiting period\.
 To delete a CMK in AWS KMS you *schedule key deletion*\.
 You can set the waiting period from a minimum of 7 days up to a maximum of 30 days\.
 The default waiting period is 30 days\.

-During the waiting period, the CMK status and key state is *Pending deletion*\.
+During the waiting period, the CMK status and key state is **Pending deletion**\.
 + A CMK that is pending deletion cannot be used in any cryptographic operations\.
 + AWS KMS does not [rotate the backing keys](rotate-keys.md#rotate-keys-how-it-works) of CMKs that are pending deletion\.